Temporal increments of the KPZ equation with general initial data: Introduction

 \subsection{Proof Idea}

-In this section, we illustrate the main ideas that goes behind the proof of Theorem \ref{t:main}.
-The proof strategy is to first establish a similar temporal approximation at the level of Stochastic Heat Equation and then update it to KPZ equation level using tail estimates for KPZ equation.
+In this section, we illustrate the main ideas that go behind the proof of Theorem \ref{t:main}.
+The proof strategy is to first establish a similar temporal approximation at the level of the Stochastic Heat Equation and then update it to the KPZ equation level using tail estimates for the KPZ equation.
 Our approximation for the \ac{SHE} holds for a wider class of initial data, namely the $\hypz$ class (see Definition \ref{hyp} for details). \\

 Let us consider \ac{SHE} $\calZ^f(t,x)$ started from initial data $f$ drawn from $\hypz$ class (see Definition \ref{hyp}).
 We first study the temporal differences of the \ac{SHE}.
 Using \eqref{fkdc} for each $t,\e>0$, one has